Willow Croft on Writing and Animals – Happiness Between Tails

 The method for spaghetti tahdig is basically the same.
 Start with extra al dente pasta that’s been drained, then pile it into a pot lined with parchment paper and a little oil.
 Same as with the rice version, you can then steam the pasta over that, or you can first add thin bread or slivered potatoes to the bottom of the pot.

 3. Asparagus Omelet with Mushrooms and Sweet Potatoes

 Saute onion, garlic, asparagus, salt and pepper to taste.

-Once plated, those who eat fish can top it with bits of smoked salmon, a “better” fish because not much is required to get a lot of flavor.
-Ring the omelet with sweet potatoes that you’ve oven-roasted with paprika and cinnamon, along with steamed mushrooms.
-Garnish with chopped chives and parsley.
+Once plated, those who eat fish can top it with bits of smoked salmon, a “better” fish because not much is required for a lot of flavor.
+Ring the omelet with sweet potatoes that you’ve oven-roasted with paprika and cinnamon, along with the steamed mushrooms.
+Garnish everything with chopped fresh chives and parsley.

-Serve it with a nice black tea mixed with cardamom and saffron, along with mounds of whole leafy greens (soft mild ones such as fresh baby leaves from beets, arugula, and spinach), and herbs (such as parsley, mint, tarragon, and lemon basil) for everyone to eat in fistfuls between bites of the rest of their food.
+This makes a great brunch, especially when you serve it with a nice black tea mixed with cardamom and saffron.
+For the perfect compliments to the meal, fill bowls with whole leafy greens (soft mild ones such as fresh baby leaves from beets, arugula, and spinach), and herbs (such as parsley, mint, tarragon, and lemon basil), that everyone can eat in fistfuls between bites of the main dishes.

-Warm lavash, feta cheese (a “better” cheese because just a few crumbles are quite satisfying), and brine soaked walnuts are wonderful for breakfast too.
+Warm lavash, feta cheese (a “better” cheese because just a few crumbles are quite satisfying), and walnuts soaked in brine are wonderful for breakfast too.
 Another great accompaniment is an interesting fruit salad like this one of pears, strawberries, bananas, and different colored grapes.

 A brilliant Persian cookbook with splendid photos is “New Food of Life,” by Najimieh Batmanglij, which I reviewed H-E-R-E.